Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: The -agent game

-Observe further from Corollary \ref{Cor:pi2Heter} that the agent is expected to sell her stock short when the price levels and transition probability for an upward move of her stock are not desirable independent of the characteristics of the stocks traded by her competitor.
 Recall that in the classical expected utility framework, an investor without relative performance concern always longs a stock when the expected return exceeds one, abstains from investing when it equals one, and shorts the stock when it falls below one.
 Under PRFPPs, this holds no longer true.
-For example, consider the setting where $p_t^{(1),1}=0.6$, $p_t^{(1),0}=0.36$, $p_t^{(2),1}=0.46$, $p_t^{(2),0}=0.2$, $\gamma^{(1)}=\gamma^{(2)}=10$, $p^{cn}=0.6$, $\theta^{(1)}=\theta^{(2)}=0.9$, $u_t^{(1)}=u_t^{(2)}=1.1$, and $d_t^{(1)}=d_t^{(2)}=0.9$.
-For these parameters the expected excess return of $R^{(1)}$ is positive, but the investor shorts the stock, $\pi_t^{(1),*}=-0.0098<0$.
-Shorting a stock with positive expected excess return in the presence of relative performance concerns is a secondary effect.
+For example, consider the setting where $p_{(1),t}^1=0.6$, $p_{(1),t}^0=0.36$, $p_{(2),t}^1=0.46$, $p_{(2),t}^0=0.2$, $\gamma_{(1)}=\gamma_{(2)}=10$, $p_t^{cn}=0.6$, $\theta_{(1)}=\theta_{(2)}=0.9$, $u_{(1),t}=u_{(2),t}=1.1$, and $d_{(1),t}=d_{(2),t}=0.9$.
+For these parameters the expected excess return of $R^{(1)}$ is positive, but the investor shorts the stock, $\pi_{(1),t}^{*}=-0.0098<0$.
+Shorting a stock with positive expected excess return in the presence of relative performance concerns is an indirect effect.
 If the stock traded by the opponent has a negative expected excess return, an agent's investment in the risky asset decreases and may even become negative.
 The observation that relative performance concerns can decrease the investment in the risky asset, even to the point where an agent shorts a stock with a positive expected excess return, is interesting and seems to be new.
 This phenomenon occurs even in a backward setting with relative performance concerns, where the terminal utility and market model are specified ex ante for a fixed investment horizon, yet it has not been explicitly noted in the literature.
-For instance, \cite{lacker2020many} report that relative performance concerns generally drive agents to drive more in the risky asset under CARA preferences.
-An underlying assumption that drives their finding is that the risky assets traded by all agents have positive expected excess returns such that the mechanism described above does not apply.
+For instance, \cite{lacker2020many} report that relative performance concerns typically drive agents to invest more in risky assets under CARA preferences.
+However, their findings rely on the assumption that the risky assets traded by all agents have positive expected excess returns, meaning the mechanism described does not apply.
 A large empirical literature shows that fund managers adjust portfolio risk and active positions in response to relative performance concerns, career incentives, and performance-sensitive investor flows, see for example, \cite{brown1996tournaments}, \cite{chevalier1997risk} and \cite{chevalier1999career}).
 However, to the best of our knowledge, there is no direct empirical evidence testing whether relative performance concerns can lead agents to short the market despite a positive expected excess return, which remains an interesting direction for future empirical or experimental research.

 We remark that incorporating portfolio constraints, such as no-short-selling restrictions arising in many realistic market settings, remains an open problem in the discrete-time forward framework.
 Even without competition, constructing predictable forward performance processes under such control constraints is not yet well understood and is left for future research.